![]() |

 horizontal field of view is less than about 90°,

-beyond which objects appear increasingly distorted at the extremes.
+beyond which span objects appear increasingly distorted.

 Below is a PlanarView™ high-resolution image window